zubairabid/Semester6/subjects/LData/Assignment/20171076_asgn4/README.md

 For running the python notebooks, we need to download the provided `AnnCorra.zip` provided and extract it into a folder.
 Then, create a `Data` folder.
-Now all that needs to be run is `./dataformatter.ipynb` and `./CRFTagger.ipynb`, in succession.
+Now all that needs to be run is `dataformatter.ipynb` and `CRFTagger.ipynb`, in succession.
 The model takes about 10 minutes to train on an i7-5600U.